TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/CachingFramework/Architecture/Index.rst

 .. _caching-architecture-core:

-Caches in the TYPO3 Core
+Caches in the `TYPO3 Core`:pn:
 ========================

-The TYPO3 Core  defines and uses several caching framework caches by default.
+The `TYPO3 Core`:pn: defines and uses several caching framework caches by default.
 This section gives an overview of default caches, its usage and behaviour.
 If not stated otherwise, the default database backend with variable frontend is used.

-Since TYPO3 CMS 6.2, the various caches are organized in groups.
+Since `TYPO3 CMS`:pn: 6.2, the various caches are organized in groups.
 Three groups currently exist:

 pages